 - Academic Record (Note: We require copies of all transcripts; however, the transcripts can be unofficial copies from the school on school letterhead.
 You will only be asked to submit official transcripts if you are admitted into the program.)

 - Previous training in economics

 - Previous training in mathematics and statistics (including calculus, linear algebra, econometrics, mathematical economics)

 - Evidence of scholarly publication, research, and other academic qualifications

 A Master's Degree is not required for entering the Ph.D. program, but applicants with Bachelor's degrees need to demonstrate a strong mathematical and statistical background and a commitment to graduate study in economics.
 The Department does not have a predetermined formula for weighing admission criteria nor any rigid cut-off points on these criteria.
 The primary consideration is the likelihood that the candidate will be able to complete the Ph.D. program with distinction and utilize the acquired knowledge and skills effectively in a future career.
 Each application is examined by the admission committee that consists of tenure and tenure-track economics faculty.

 In addition to the minimum admission requirements listed by the Laney Graduate School, the Department of Economics Ph.D. program also requires:

-- TOEFL Scores: Applicants who speak English as a second language must submit TOEFL scores in addition to the GRE scores.
+- TOEFL or IELTS Scores: Applicants who speak English as a second language must submit TOEFL or IELTS scores in addition to the GRE scores.
 Please ask ETS to report your scores to Emory University.
+The department code for the GRE is 1801.
+The department code for the TOEFL is 84.
 Emory’s code is 5187.
-No department code is needed.
 Also, if you have completed a degree in an English speaking institution, we will waive the TOEFL requirement.
-Additionally, the International English Language Testing System (IELTS) is an acceptable examination and may be submitted in lieu of the TOEFL examination.

 - Research Interest or Specialization: List your Research Interest or Specialization on the application.
 Your interests may be general or specific and you may list multiple interests.